haltu/muuri/README.md

 Muuri is a JavaScript layout engine that allows you to build all kinds of layouts and make them responsive, sortable, filterable, draggable and/or animated.
 Comparing to what's out there Muuri is a combination of [Packery](http://packery.metafizzy.co/), [Masonry](http://masonry.desandro.com/), [Isotope](http://isotope.metafizzy.co/) and [Sortable](https://github.com/RubaXa/Sortable).
 Wanna see it in action?
 Check out the [demo](http://haltu.github.io/muuri/) on the website.

 Muuri's default "First Fit" bin packing layout algorithm generates layouts similar to [Packery](https://github.com/metafizzy/packery) and [Masonry](http://masonry.desandro.com/).
-The implementation is heavily based on the "maxrects" approach as described by Jukka Jylänki in his survey "A Thousand Ways to Pack the Bin - A Practical Approach to Two-Dimensional Rectangle Bin Packing" (check out the survey's [source code](https://github.com/juj/RectangleBinPack)).
+The implementation is heavily based on the "maxrects" approach as described by Jukka Jylänki in his [survey](https://github.com/juj/RectangleBinPack) "A Thousand Ways to Pack the Bin - A Practical Approach to Two-Dimensional Rectangle Bin Packing".
 If that's not your cup of tea you can always provide your own layout algorithm to position the items as you wish.

 Muuri uses [Web Animations](https://developer.mozilla.org/en-US/docs/Web/API/Web_Animations_API) for animations and has an internal mechanism to handle dragging.
 And if you're wondering about the name of the library "muuri" is Finnish meaning a wall.

 **Features**

 - Fully customizable layout
+- Asynchronous layout calculations in web workers
 - Drag & drop (even between grids)
+- Auto-scrolling during drag
 - Nested grids
 - Fast animations
 - Filtering
 - Sorting

-## Table of contents
+<h2><a id="table-of-contents" href="#table-of-contents" aria-hidden="true">#</a> Table of contents</h2>

 - [Getting started](#getting-started)
 - [API](#api)